 7.)
 Technology.
 There are a lot of great apps and websites out there that really help students practice both math skills and math test prep.
 I’ve mentioned many websites in my blog post, 5 Great Math Apps for Grades 3-5.
 There are also great websites like the Math Playground, IXL, MobyMax, and Reflex.
 There are even free sites that students can access from home such as AAA Math, Cool Math, and Fun Brain.

 8.)
 Reading Literature.
 Create a center that integrates both reading and math.
-(The following links are Amazon Affiliate links, which means I earn a small commission if you order at no extra cost for you.)
-For instance, you could use any of Greg Tang’s Books, such as The Grapes Of Math, or his problem solving riddle book, Math-ter Pieces: The Art of Problem Solving.
-These are full of math riddles that students solve, while enjoying reading too!
+For instance, you could use any of Greg Tang’s Books, such as The Grapes Of Math, or his problem-solving riddle book, Math-ter Pieces: The Art of Problem Solving.
+These are full of math riddles that students solve while enjoying reading too!
 Another fun one is The Math Curse.
 There are so many great options out there related to both literature and math!